Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Asahikawa’s Kamui Ski Links has one of Hokkaido’s most open ski area policies (as far as Japanese skiing goes) allowing us to explore even deeper.
 Especially if you have a splitboard or touring skis.
 Cold temperatures and dry snow make this resort destination a must visit.

-Kamui can be a great way to spend a few warm up days back on skis or your snowboard before venturing into bigger zones like Asahidake Ropeway.
+Kamui can be a great way to spend a few warm up days back on skis or your snowboard before venturing into bigger, deeper zones like Asahidake Ropeway.

 snowboarding in hokkaido